Actindo-AG/Documentation/ActindoWorkFlow/Operation/02_ManageTriggers.md

 <!--ICBPM-204 eingebaut-->

-5. If necessary, enter the corresponding value in the *Value* field or enable/disable the toggle
+5. If necessary, enter the corresponding value in the *Value* field or enable/disable the toggle.

 6. If desired, repeat the steps **1** to **5** to add further conditions to the trigger.
 You can add an unlimited number.